pytorch/pytorch/docs/source/distributed.checkpoint.rst

 We provide a filesystem based storage layer:

-.. autoclass:: torch.distributed.checkpoint.FileSystemReader
+.. autoclass:: torch.distributed.checkpoint.filesystem.FileSystemReader
   :members:

+.. autoclass:: torch.distributed.checkpoint.filesystem.FileSystemWriter
+  :members:

+Additionally, we provide the following abstractions for working with Fsspec storage.

+.. autoclass:: torch.distributed.checkpoint.fsspec_filesystem.FsspecReader
+  :members:

-.. autoclass:: torch.distributed.checkpoint.FileSystemWriter
+.. autoclass:: torch.distributed.checkpoint.fsspec_filesystem.FsspecWriter
   :members:

 We provide default implementations of `LoadPlanner` and `SavePlanner` that can handle all of torch.distributed constructs such as FSDP, DDP, ShardedTensor and DistributedTensor.